HomeDev GuideRecipesAPI Reference

 Set inheritance for content subitems

 Content inherits access rights from its closest parent item by default.
-When you set access rights for a content item, the rights apply to it, and subitems that have a selected Inherit settings from parent item option, subitems with this option cleared are not affected.
+When you set access rights for a content item, the rights apply to it and to subitems with Inherit settings from parent item selected.
+Subitems with this option cleared are not affected.
 For example, Alloy Plan, Alloy Track, and Alloy Meet have the same access rights because they inherit the access rights from the Start page.

-- If you add a Marketing group to Start, Alloy Plan, and Allow Track, inherit the Marketing group (because inheritance is selected).
-Still, Alloy Meet does not because its inheritance is unselected.
+• If you add a Marketing group to Start, Alloy Plan, and Alloy Track, those items inherit the Marketing group because inheritance is selected.
+Alloy Meet does not inherit the group because its inheritance is cleared.

-The following image shows the access rights for the Alloy Track content; it will not inherit from the parent item.
-Any changes of access rights on Marketing will not be pushed to subitems unless they have selected the Inherit settings from parent item option.
+The following image shows the access rights for Alloy Track content with inheritance cleared.
+Access rights changes on Marketing are not pushed to subitems unless they have Inherit settings from parent item selected.

 Campaigns is a subitem of Alloy Track.
 It has Inherit settings from parent item selected, so the access rights are identical to that of the Alloy Track content item.